colebryant/snake-game/README.md

 ![](SnakeScreenShot.png)
-Part of a series of projects building a computer from first principles (nand2tetris Project 9).
+Part of a series of projects building a computer from first principles (see nand2tetris.org - Project 9).

 * To Play: